Ten reasons to join a University College

 8. Support and connections

-The support you’ll receive as a co-registered student or resident is super helpful during your time at Waterloo.
+The support you’ll receive as a resident is super helpful during your time at Waterloo.
 If you’re a co-registered student, you’ll benefit from additional academic supports including academic advisors, peer leaders, drop-in help, and workshops to support you with your classes and as you navigate your undergrad degree.

 As a resident you’ll have a don — an upper-year student whose job is to support you with anything you need.
 Dons will support you by fostering connections between people on your floor, being someone to talk to, answering questions about university life, or helping when you get locked out of your dorm room.

-Additionally, the University Colleges have paid staff that support students in relation to mental health, transitioning to University, and residence life programming.
+Additionally, the University Colleges have dedicated students and staff that support students in relation to mental health, transitioning to university, and residence life programming.

 9. Opportunities for spiritual nurturing